SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: Introduction

-The outdoor high-quality dense depth maps are not easy to obtain using LiDAR or laser scanner projection \cite{geiger2012we,saxena2008make3d,antequera2020mapillary}, or stereo matching \cite{cordts2016cityscapes,Xian_2018_CVPR,xian2020structure}, let alone collections under multiple environments.
+The outdoor high-quality dense depth maps are not easy to obtain using LiDAR or laser scanner projection \cite{geiger2012we,saxena2008make3d,antequera2020mapillary, diaz2022ithaca365}, or stereo matching \cite{cordts2016cityscapes,Xian_2018_CVPR,xian2020structure}, let alone collections under multiple environments.
 We adopt Structure from Motion (SfM) and Multi-View Stereo (MVS) pipeline with RANSAC followed by careful manual post-processing to build a scaleless dense depth prediction dataset \textit{SeasonDepth} with multi-environment traverses based on the urban part of CMU Visual Localization dataset \cite{sattler2018benchmarking,badino2011visual}.
 Some examples in the dataset are shown in Fig. \ref{example_dataset}.

-For the benchmark on the proposed dataset, several statistical metrics are proposed for the experimental evaluation of the representative and state-of-the-art open-source methods from \textit{KITTI} benchmark \cite{geiger2012we,Uhrig2017THREEDV}.
-The typical baselines we choose include supervised \cite{eigen2014depth, lee2019big, yin2019enforcing,li2018megadepth}, stereo training based self-supervised \cite{godard2017unsupervised,wong2019bilateral,tosi2019learning}, monocular video based self-supervised \cite{zhou2017unsupervised,guizilini20203d, godard2019digging,ranjan2019competitive,klingner2020self} and domain adaptation \cite{atapour2018real, zheng2018t2net, zhao2019geometry} algorithms.
-Through thoroughly analyzing benchmark results, we find that no method can present satisfactory performance in terms of $Average$, $Variance$ and $Relative Range$ metrics simultaneously even if some methods give impressive results on \textit{KITTI} Eigen split \cite{eigen2014depth} and are well fine-tuned on our training set.
-We further give hints of promising avenues to addressing this problem through self-supervised learning or setreo geometry constraint for model training.
-Furthermore, the performance under each environment is investigated both qualitatively and quantitatively for adverse environments.
+For the benchmark on the proposed dataset, several statistical metrics are proposed for the experimental evaluation of the representative and state-of-the-art open-source methods from \textit{KITTI} leaderboard \cite{geiger2012we,Uhrig2017THREEDV}.
+The typical baselines we choose include supervised \cite{eigen2014depth, lee2019big, yin2019enforcing,li2018megadepth,li2022depthformer, ranftl2021vision}, stereo training based self-supervised \cite{godard2017unsupervised,wong2019bilateral,tosi2019learning}, monocular video based self-supervised \cite{zhou2017unsupervised,guizilini20203d, godard2019digging,ranjan2019competitive,klingner2020self,zhou2021sub,watson2021temporal,xiang2022visual,jung2021fine,yan2021channel} and domain adaptation \cite{atapour2018real, zheng2018t2net, zhao2019geometry} algorithms.
+Through thoroughly analyzing benchmark results, we find that most well-tuned methods cannot present satisfactory performance in terms of both mean and variance under multiple environments.
+Besides, through cross-dataset evaluations, current \textit{KITTI} pretrained models cannot generalize well on our dataset while the models tuned on our dataset perform better on \textit{KITTI} \cite{geiger2012we} compared to models tuned on \textit{Cityscapes} \cite{cordts2016cityscapes}.
+Furthermore, the performance under each adverse environment is investigated both qualitatively and quantitatively to show hints to address robust perception against challenging environments.